-I know we’ve all found ouselves caught short from time to time at the the beach or some other place out of reach of a public convenience, and been anxious about what is the correct protocol to follow.
-Fortunately the authoritative manual of Islamic jurisprudence the Reliance of The Traveller provides a handy guide.
+I know we’ve all found ourselves caught short from time to time at the the beach or some other place out of reach of a public convenience, and been anxious about what is the correct protocol to follow.
+Fortunately the authoritative manual of Islamic Jurisprudence the Reliance of The Traveller provides a handy guide.
 Remember, Allah cares about this.

 e9.0 Going to Lavatory

 e9.1 It is recommended when one intends to use the lavatory:

 (1) to put something on one’s feet, unless there is an excuse (O:such as not having shoes);